eriqande/genoscape-bioinformatics/user-notes/eric-anderson/step-by-step-Zosterops-plate-2.md

 Set up the `data-defs.sh` and barcodes file
 -------------------------------------------

+*Prep Time: 25 minutes.
+Take time to double check everything and make sure that you have it all right.
+Check with the [directory structure specifications](https://github.com/eriqande/genoscape-bioinformatics#directory-structure) and the [progdefs specifications](https://github.com/eriqande/genoscape-bioinformatics#installation) to make sure that you are using the most current specs.*
+*Cook Time: 0 minutes*

 We are going to be working in `/u/home/k/kruegg/nobackup-klohmuel/ZOLA/Plate_2` and that is where we need to make our file called `data-defs.sh`.
 This is what it looks like:

 ``` sh